cncf/techdocs/analyses/0012-TUF/analysis.md

   repositories.
 - Maintain issues, track, close, and stale old issues to reduce backlog.
 - Provide information about project meetings e.g a meeting link and calendar.
+- Include communication channels on the Docs repo README for visibility.
+- Provide information about project meetings, e.g., a meeting link and calendar.

 #### Beginner friendly issue backlog